 Definitely prioritize mid-week dates when eloping too as you’ll have much better luck with supplier availability and it’s usually quieter.

 I have a great little network of suppliers and artists that I’ve collaborated with over the years and I’d be happy to recommend them to you if it helps!

 One of the exciting things about eloping in Scotland is you never know what you’re going to get when it comes to the weather!
 No matter what time of the year it is I’m constantly being surprised and the weather can completely transform the mood of the landscape.

 I always say to my couples that the best thing to do to really enjoy the experience is embrace everything on your elopement day, including the weather.

 For Spring, Fall and Winter (especially winter) I always suggest bringing an extra layer of clothing and if you’re eloping in the rugged Scottish highlands some leather boots for walking are a must as well.

 One thing to take into consideration is while North Face raincoats are practical they don’t translate well visually in photos so I suggest looking for a shawl with earthy tones or perhaps a cardigan or fashionable (but warm) coat.

 I’ve photographed in all kinds of weather of the years so I’m ready to roll with anything.

-I hope this guide has helped and answered a few questions on how to elope in Scotland and if you’re searching for a wedding photographer to document your elopement adventure, I’d love to find out about your plans so feel free to shoot a message below!
+I hope this guide has helped and answered a few questions about planning a Scottish elopement.
+If you’re searching for a wedding photographer to document your elopement adventure, I’d love to find out about your plans so feel free to shoot a message below!